-Lee was born in 1958 in Lincoln.
-After his family moved south, he attended grammar school in Southampton.
+Lee was born in 1958 in Lincoln, but moved to Southampton in 1968, where he attended grammar school.
 After a short spell in the Army, he studied History at Cambridge University, and then went on to train as a teacher at London University.
-After 20 years in the profession, Lee left teaching to be part of a leadership team of a church in Somerset for four years, before taking up the post of Minister at Scott Drive in 2006.
+After 20 years in the profession, Lee left teaching to be part of a leadership team of a church in Somerset for four years, before taking up the post of Pastor at Scott Drive in 2006.
 Lee was converted from a vague belief in God to genuine faith in Christ in 1979 while he was a student, and was baptised at Above Bar Church, Southampton, in 1980.
 He was awarded the Certificate in Theology from Moore College, Sydney, in 2004, after completing the College’s correspondence course.
 He has also lectured at the Peninsula Gospel Partnership Training Course.

 Lee is married to Annette, and they have two adult children.